Things to Know Before Traveling to Ngari

 What Can You Eat in Ngari?

 Please make your expectation of the accommodation in Ngari as low as possible.
-Located in the western Tibet, the lodging condition of Ngari is really poor.
-You can only take a shower in few hotels in Shiquanhe Town or village of Darchen and the lakeside.
-The temples along with the kora route also offer the basic lodging facilities, like a dormitory bed.
+Located in western Tibet, the lodging condition of Ngari is really poor.
+You can only take a shower in a few hotels in Shiquanhe Town or the village of Darchen or the Manasarovar lakeside.
+The temples along with the kora route also offer basic lodging facilities, like dormitory beds.
 But if you visit Ngari during the peak season, please consider taking tents and sleeping bags for unexpected situations.

 The average altitude of Ngari is over 4,500 meters (14,764 feet).
-Thus, please try to pack light, especially don’t carry all the belongs when visiting Mt.
+It's said that highland trekking is equivalent to carrying 30kg weight in flatlands.
+Thus, please try to pack light, especially don’t carry all your belongings when visiting Mt.
 Kailash and Lake Manasarovar.
 Because you will feel too tired to walk on the plateau.
 Besides, although Ngari is warm in the daytime of summer, the temperature could go down to below Zero at night.
 So, the following stuff should be on your must-carry list.

 Sunglasses, sunscreen, lip balm, winter clothes, flashlights, anti-cold medicine, and garbage bags, etc.

-If budget permitted, you can hire a porter to carry your luggage and save your energy, who you can find easily near hostels and rest houses in the town.
+If budget permits, you can hire a porter to carry your luggage and save your energy, who you can find easily near hostels and rest houses in the town.

 Although there are a few branches of Agricultural Bank or Postal Bank in most towns and counties of Ngari, where you can withdraw and exchange money, we still suggest you do it in Lhasa, where is more convenient.
 Please make sure you have some small changes which you can donate to the monasteries or beggars you meet on the street.
 Credit cards are only acceptable in some 3 or 4-star hotels in big towns.

-Is It Possible to Connect to the Network When I Travel to Ngari?
+Is It Possible to Connect to the Network in Ngari?

 Well, there are not too many places offering internet access in Ngari.
 You can find some cafes or hotels in Shiquanhe Town.
 But the cost is much more than in Lhasa or mainland China.